ParallelMaths/parallel/pages/8-18-freezing-sports.md

 ---

 Sweden won all their games, because 9 points means 3 wins.
-Switzerland only had 1 goal scored again them in all three games, so they must have lost 1-0 to Sweden.
+Switzerland only had 1 goal scored against them in all three games, so they must have lost 1-0 to Sweden.
 :::

 ::: problem id=1_2 marks=1